stellijanos/hotel_reservation_manager/README.md

 # Hotel Reservation Manager

 • the application has stored all hotels with their coordinates, rooms, and the price for each room in a database.
-The data is read from a given json file(see the json example below)
+The data is read from a given json file <br>
-• a hotel can have: single room , double room, suite room or matrimonial room which vary by price
+• a hotel can have: single room , double room, suite room or matrimonial room which vary by price <br>
-• the user specifies a radius in kilometers to find all the nearby hotels
+• the user specifies a radius in kilometers to find all the nearby hotels <br>
-• the application lists and displays all hotels found
+• the application lists and displays all hotels found <br>
-• the user can select a specific hotel and see all available rooms alongside their prices
+• the user can select a specific hotel and see all available rooms alongside their prices <br>
-• after this, the user can book one, or more of the available rooms
+• after this, the user can book one, or more of the available rooms <br>
 • the application allows the user to cancel their reservation or change the booked room at least two hours before the check-in

 ## Here are some screenshots: